Robinpig/Note/docs/CS/Framework/Netty/Netty.md

 ## Introduction

+[Netty](https://netty.io) is *an asynchronous event-driven network application framework* for rapid development of maintainable high performance protocol servers & clients

-[Netty](https://netty.io) is a [NIO](/docs/CS/Java/JDK/IO/NIO.md) client server framework which enables quick and easy development of network applications such as protocol servers and clients.
+Netty is a [NIO](/docs/CS/Java/JDK/IO/NIO.md) client server framework which enables quick and easy development of network applications such as protocol servers and clients.
 It greatly simplifies and streamlines network programming such as TCP and UDP socket server.

 - **Ease of use**: Netty is simpler to use than plain Java NIO and has an extensive set of examples covering most use cases